 IONM 109: Skull Base Surgery and Cranial Nerve Monitoring - The goals of the course are to provide training in the basics of intraoperative neuromonitoring in surgeries of the skull base, brainstem, and auditory pathway, as well as those requiring monitoring of any of the cranial nerves.
 Successful completion of this course earns 20 ASET-CEUs.

 IONM 110 Monitoring During Functional Cortical Mapping and Electrocorticography - Course Goal: To prepare IONM technologists with skills to perform the technical aspects of Intraoperative Neuromonitoring during craniotomy procedures requiring mapping of cortical functioning and electrocorticography. *Important: Completion of this course requires extensive reading in the text: Intraoperative Monitoring of Neural Function, Hanbook of Clinical Neurophysiology Vol. 8 edited by Marc Nuwer, MD.
 8 ASET-CEUs awarded for successful completion of the course.

-IONM Board Preparation Practice Exam - The IONM Board Preparation Practice Exam is and interactive exam in an online format with a database of over 500 questions.
+IONM Final Review and Practice Exam - The IONM Final Review and Practice Exam is and interactive exam in an online format with a database of over 500 questions.
 Each practice exam randomly extracts 250 of the questions from the question database and sets up an exam with a 4 hr timer.